flancian/garden/index.md

 # Journals
 - Nodes matching [[ISO 8601]], [[RFC 3339]] and derivations are interpreted as declarations of [[journals]].
 - Thereafter if you visit [[journals]]:
-  - ...it will lead you to a variety of resources having to do (matching) eatching a date, like:
+  - ...it will lead you to a variety of nodes having contributed resources matching a date, e.g.:
     - [[2024-02-19]].
     - [[journal/2024-02-23]].
     - [[2024-02-24]].